regenrek/oplink/HOW-TO-RELEASE.md

   - Verify git tag exists: `git tag -l v*`

 ## Deprecation Policy
-- If an early version has known issues (e.g., missing files or unusable presets), deprecate it to guide users to a working version:
+- If an early version has known issues (e.g., missing files or unusable/broken workflows), deprecate it to guide users to a working version:
   - `npm deprecate oplink@<bad> "Deprecated.
 Please use oplink@<good> or later."`
   - `npm deprecate @oplink/core@<bad> "Deprecated.
 Please use @oplink/core@<good> or later."`
 - Prefer deprecating over unpublishing.
 Only unpublish if absolutely necessary and within the npm time window.